O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 });

 ```
-If a user authenticated your decentralized application to know their account details you will receive a json object that looks like this
+If a user authenticated your decentralized application to know their account details, you will receive a JSON object that looks like this

 ``` json
 {